Thai king's condition unstable after hemodialysis treatment: palace

-BANGKOK Thailand's 88-year-old King Bhumibol Adulyadej, the world's longest reigning monarch, is in an unstable condition after receiving hemodialysis treatment, the palace said in a statement late on Sunday.
+BANGKOK (Reuters) - Thailand's 88-year-old King Bhumibol Adulyadej, the world's longest reigning monarch, is in an unstable condition after receiving hemodialysis treatment, the palace said in a statement late on Sunday.

-News about the king's health is closely monitored in Thailand, where King Bhumibol is deeply revered.
+News about the king's health is closely monitored in Thailand, where King Bhumibol is widely revered, and the wording of palace statements on his health is intensely scrutinized.

+Strict laws protecting the royal family stifles any public discussion of the king's health.

+It is unusual for the palace to state that the king's health is not stable.
+Statements on his health are usually issued after the monarch's condition shows improvement or when he is recovering from an illness.

 The king has been treated for various ailments over the past year at Bangkok's Siriraj Hospital - his home for much of the past year - and was last seen in public on Jan.
 11, when he spent several hours visiting his palace in the Thai capital.